 Manufacturers / Suppliers

-The responsibility to CE-mark a product falls on manufacturers and their authorized representatives.
+The responsibility to CE-mark a product falls on the manufacturer and their authorized representative.

 Market Surveillance Authorities

 Member States have designated National Market Surveillance Authorities that monitor compliance with CE-Mark directives.
 Failure to comply with the directives can result in fines and market exclusion.

 An ISO 17025 Accredited Laboratory is an organization that has met the requirements of ISO 17025, which includes the competence to carry out testing of equipment to CE-Mark standards.
 An ISO 17025 Accredited Laboratory must have documented policies on quality management, personnel qualification, document control, measurement uncertainty and other risk-based approaches that are recognized internationally.